bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 The colour and arrow scheme in the diagram has the following meaning:

 - **red** : The standard processing flow for snow properties retrieval.
-The red boxes indicate the mandatory input products and processing modules: An OLCI L1b radiances product is used as input product for the Snow Properties Processor.
+The red boxes indicate the mandatory input products and processing modules: An OLCI L1b radiances product is used as input product for the SPP.
   Internally, BRRs are computed from a call of the SNAP Rayleigh Correction Processor, which in return are used for the retrieval of the various snow properties.
-- **orange** : Alternative processing flow for snow properties retrieval: An OLCI BRR product is used as input product for the Snow Properties Processor.
+- **orange** : Alternative processing flow for snow properties retrieval: An OLCI BRR product is used as input product for the SPP.
 This BRR product has been computed independently in a preprocessing step, directly using the Rayleigh Correction Processor.
 - **green** : Optional processing, i.e. cloud classification: An OLCI L1b radiances product is used as input product for the IdePix Pixel Classification Processor.
-The IdePix output product can then be used as optional second input product for the Snow Properties Processor.
-Internally, IdePix calls the O2 Correction Processor to obtain the O2 band transmissions being used to generate the improved cloud classification band 'cloud_over_snow'.
+The IdePix output product can then be used as optional second input product for the SPP.
+Internally, IdePix calls the O2 Correction Processor to obtain the O2 waveband transmissions being used to generate the improved cloud classification band 'cloud_over_snow'.
 An optional DEM product can be used as input for the O2 Correction Processor.
 If no DEM is specified by the user, the altitude band from the Olci L1b product is used.
 - **grey** : Additional processing options, not directly used in the snow properties retrieval.
 I.e., O2 correction